We are makers, visualisers and learners.

 Kylie is a problem solving activist.
 Passionate about justice in the social sphere she started her career in education before moving into community based development and social work.
 Personally and professionally Kylie advocates for change that will enable flourishing for all people, in all places.

-Our team members have collaborated over many years, and in 2024 we established The Good Shift as a stand-alone purpose-built entity to consolidate our approach.
-The Good Shift® is a ‘spin out’ of Griffith Centre for Systems Innovation which was formerly known as The Yunus Centre Griffith.
+The Good Shift was originally established as a stand-alone purpose-built ‘spin out’ of Griffith Centre for Systems Innovation which had previously been known as The Yunus Centre Griffith.
 GCSI was incubated by Griffith Business School from 2019-2024, experimenting with a different kind of business model within a university setting, and demonstrating how a university can play an Anchor Institution role around fostering innovation and new approaches to tackling complex issues.
-We’re proud of our achievements and appreciate the opportunity Griffith University offered, providing space and institutional support to test innovative approaches and develop a body of work.
+The GCSI team appreciated the opportunity Griffith University offered, providing space and institutional support to test innovative approaches and develop, and ultimately transition bodies of work within the University and out to The Good Shift.

 Have a potential collaboration idea?